-Total employment in Alabama increased slightly in January and February, but it continues to be well below prerecession levels.
+Total employment in Alabama has increased slightly during the first three months of 2013, but it continues to be well below prerecession levels.

 All industries lost jobs during the downturn.
 The construction industry was the hardest hit, losing more than 31 percent of its jobs.
 Many sectors have seen job gains since their troughs, with business services experiencing the largest increase.
-State government continues to lose jobs.
+Federal government, information, and construction continue to lose jobs.